 Proclaim is a community, not a list.
 Involvement in this community includes an invitation to: apply for ELM scholarships; attend the annual retreat; and connect in person and online throughout the year.
 If you would like to talk more about getting connected with the Proclaim community, please contact Jen Rude at programdirector(at)elm.org.

-Proclaim has an 8 person volunteer leadership team that meets monthly to discuss needs of the community and works on programming.
-Rev. Caleb Crainer is the current Proclaim program chair.
+Proclaim has a volunteer leadership team that meets monthly to discuss needs of the community and works on programming.
+Rev. Caleb Crainer is the current Proclaim program convener.
+Student representatives from ELCA seminaries and those at non-ELCA schools form the Proclaim Seminarian Team.
 There are three chaplains for the Proclaim community.